Back to National Guide

 • Architrave trimming and refitting

-• Compliance with NCC energy performance requirements for external units
+• Compliance with AS 2047 and NCC energy performance requirements for external units

 Hardware (handles, locks, deadbolts) is usually quoted separately.
+A Lockwood entrance lever set runs $78–$250 depending on style and finish.
 For timber windows, the carpenter handles the frame and sash work; glazing is a separate trade.

 What Affects the Cost

 • Aluminium vs timber distinction.
-In Perth, most window replacement is aluminium-framed and handled by window companies, not carpenters.
-A carpenter is involved when the job is timber window frames (older homes, heritage properties) or when door hanging is the primary scope.
+In Perth, most window replacement is aluminium-framed and handled by window companies such as Wideline or local WA fabricators using AWS Vantage profiles.
+A carpenter is involved when the job is timber window frames (older character homes, heritage properties) or when door hanging is the primary scope.

 • Number of doors.
-Single-door jobs carry a minimum callout cost.
-Replacing 4+ doors at once brings the per-unit rate down.
+Single-door jobs carry a minimum callout cost (typically 2–3 hours of labour).
+Replacing all internal doors at once (6–10 doors in a typical 3–4 bedroom Perth home) brings the per-unit rate down substantially.

 Hanging a single internal door in a modern Butler home with a square frame sits toward $300.
-Replacing the front door, back door, and multiple timber window frames in an older Fremantle cottage with custom joinery and period hardware pushes toward $1,900.
+Replacing the front door, back door, and multiple timber window frames in a Fremantle limestone cottage with custom joinery, period hardware, and careful scribing to irregular masonry surrounds pushes toward $1,900.

 Perth-Specific Considerations